Plumbing Installation Bath, ME

 Bath homeowners choose us for plumbing installation because we're genuinely local to Sagadahoc County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
 Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Maine's cold northern climate.
 Looking for a plumbing installation company in Bath, ME?
 That's exactly what we are — local, licensed, and accountable to Sagadahoc County.

 Our plumbing installation carries a 10-year workmanship guarantee — separate from any manufacturer warranty on the parts themselves.
 If the plumbing installation we performed fails because of how we did it, we come back and fix it free for a full decade.
-Water heaters and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.
+Appliances and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.

 We quote plumbing installation on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate plumbing installation quote is written and good for 30 days.

-Areas we serve for plumbing installation
+Where we provide plumbing installation

 We provide plumbing installation throughout Bath, ME and the surrounding Sagadahoc County area.
 Serving North Bath, Days Ferry, North Meadows and surrounding neighborhoods.